 Stripped of their usual routines and struggling to cope, many of the people we support have found their health and wellbeing affected by Covid restrictions.

 But despite the challenges, our charity has continued to offer support throughout the crisis.
 Our lockdown story is one of hope and a community coming together in difficult times.

-As we look to the future we want to update you on how your support is helping us survive this period and how we need your help to thrive in the future.Coping with COVID: the full story
+As we look to the future we want to update you on how your support is helping us survive this period and how we need your help to thrive in the future.Make a monthly donation to help this winter

 Florrie lives at Minstead Lodge, our residential service offering round the clock support to help build independence.

 During the most stringent measures Florrie spent seven weeks at home with her family, which helped her cope with the difficult COVID situation.